The Courtyard

 A memoir

-When a working class Jewish family goes into hiding in Nazi-occupied Paris, their neighbors band together to protect them.
+When a young Jewish family goes into hiding in Nazi-occupied Paris, their neighbors band together to protect them.

 In the heart of Nazi-occupied Paris, one Jewish family is protected by their working-class community.